Fast Biconnectivity Restoration in Multi-Robot Systems for Robust Communication Maintenance: Problem Formulation

 $\forall \, \, 1 \leq s,d,i \leq n, \, \, \, {\rm such \, \, that,} \, s \neq d$, $\forall \, \, 1 \leq s,d,i \leq n, \, \, \, {\rm such \, \, that,} \, i \neq s, i \neq d, s \neq d$,

 Note that, the QCP formulation has O($n^4$) binary variables.
 Hence it can be used to solve only very small instances of the FBR problem.
-To this end, in the next two sections, we present algorithms that find approximate solution of the FBR problem with less computational overhead.
+To this end, in the following sections, we present algorithms that find approximate solutions to the FBR problem with less computational overhead.